damolmo/LineageOS_Honami/README.md

 # Sony Xperia Z1 (Honami)
 <br/>

-## Are you looking to build this ROM
+## Are you looking to build this ROM?
-If you're looking for build instructions and you already have a working environment with Linux, follow: <a href="https://github.com/daviiid99/LineageOS_Honami/tree/manifest">Build with manifest</a>
+If you're looking for build instructions and you already have a working environment with Linux, follow <a href="https://github.com/daviiid99/LineageOS_Honami/tree/manifest">Build with manifest</a>

-If you dont know how to make a Linux environment to build LineageOS, follow <a href="https://raw.githubusercontent.com/daviiid99/LineageOS_Honami/main/honami_R_GApps.sh">Setup environment and build</a>
+If you dont know how to make a Linux environment to build LineageOS, follow <a href="https://github.com/daviiid99/LineageOS_Honami/blob/main/honami_R_GApps.sh">Setup environment and build</a>
 <br/><br/>

 ## Device render